BACON: Band-limited Coordinate Networks for Multiscale Scene Representation: Experiments

 Neural representation networks have shown promise for representing and manipulating 3D shapes. \bacon{} is well-suited for this task, and we evaluate its performance on a range of shapes from the Stanford 3D scanning repository\footnote{\url{http://graphics.stanford.edu/data/3Dscanrep/}}.

 We compare \bacon{} to Fourier Features~\cite{tancik2020fourier}, \textsc{Siren}~\cite{sitzmann2020siren}, and Neural Geometric Level of Detail (\nglod{})~\cite{takikawa2021nglod}, a representation which optimizes explicit features stored on a sparse voxel octree.
+We do not compare to Mip-NeRF since it requires per-scale supervision.
 All networks are trained to directly fit a signed distance function (SDF) estimated from a ground truth mesh.

 For \bacon, Fourier Features, and \siren, we use networks with 8 hidden layers and 256 hidden features.
 For Fourier Features (Gaussian encoding), we set the encoding scale to 8 and for \textsc{Siren}, we set $\omega_0=30$.
 We train on locations sampled from the zero level set and add Laplacian noise; this results in an exponential decay in the number of samples off the zero level, as proposed by Davies et al.~\cite{davies2020effectiveness}.
 We find that the width of the Laplacian distribution has a large impact on performance.
 Setting the variance $\sigma_\text{L}^2$ too small results in poor off-surface fitting, but setting the variance too high reduces the number of samples on the zero level set, degrading the appearance of the surface.
 Thus, we introduce a coarse and fine sampling procedure wherein we produce ``fine'' samples using a small variance of $\sigma^2_\text{L}=\text{2e-6}$ and ``coarse'' samples with $\sigma_\text{L}^2=\text{2e-2}$.
 Samples are drawn in the domain $[-0.5, 0.5]^3$, and we initialize the frequencies of \bacon{} similar to the NeRF experiments (additional details in supplemental).
-We train using a loss function where $\mathbf{y}$ is the network output, $\mathbf{y}_\text{GT}$ represents the ground truth SDF values, the $f$ and $c$ superscripts indicate fine and coarse samples, and $\lambda_\text{SDF}$ is a weight that we set to 0.01 for all experiments.
-For \bacon{} we sum the loss at all outputs.
+We train using a loss function where $\mathbf{y}$ is the network output, $\mathbf{y}_\text{GT}$ represents the ground truth SDF values, the $f$ and $c$ superscripts indicate fine and coarse samples, and we set $\lambda_\text{SDF}$ to 0.01 for all experiments.
+For \bacon{} we compute this loss at all output scales.